 Pre-Action Disclosure Application (PAD)

-Disclosure is the process by which the parties in a claim are able to find out about each other's documents prior to any trial.
-Personal injury lawyers submit the disclosures on behalf of their clients .
+'Disclosure' is the process by which the parties in an injury claim are able to find out about each other's documents prior to a court hearing.

-Pre Action Disclosure or 'PAD', as its title suggests, is disclosure before a Claim has been formally issued.
+A Pre Action Disclosure (PAD) is a disclosure made before a claim has been formally issued.

-The purpose of PAD is to encourage the early exchange of information about a prospective claim; the information gathered may be used to assess liability and whether the claimant has a case to bring.
+The purpose of PAD is to encourage the early exchange of information about a prospective claim.
+This information can help determine who is liable for an injury and whether there is a case to answer.

-What happens when the defendant does not disclose information?
+What happens if the defendant does not disclose any information?

-If the defendant or his insurers fail to respond to correspondence about the Claim, a Pre Action Disclosure Application (PAD) may be made to Court to request that the Court makes an Order to force the defendant to disclose relevant documentation in accordance with the Claim.
+If the defendant or the insurer fails to respond to correspondence about the claim, your solicitor can make a Pre Action Disclosure Application to the court.
+This application requests that the court makes an order to force the defendant to disclose relevant documentation in accordance with your claim.

-Before this action is taken, the defendant should be given notice that further delays in responding within a specified time frame (say 14 days) will result in a PAD application being issued to the Court.
+Before this action is taken, the defendant should be given notice that further delays in responding within a specified time frame will result in a PAD application being issued to the court.

-The purpose of pursuing this action is to prevent further unnecessary delays for a Claim.
+The purpose of pursuing this course of action is to prevent further unnecessary delays to your claim.

-To justify the application and prevent it being struck out of court, it is important that a statement detailing the previous correspondence between the parties is included.
+To justify the application and prevent it from being 'struck out of court', it is important that a statement detailing the previous correspondence between the parties is included.

-This will demonstrate that every effort has been made to obtain the necessary documentation prior to bringing court action.
+This statement should demonstrate that every effort has been made to obtain the necessary documentation prior to starting court action.

-Relevant documentation depends on the nature of the claim and may include insurance details, works medical records, risk assessments, accident book entries and so on.
+The relevant documentation will depend on the nature of the claim and may include insurance details, medical records, risk assessments, accident book entries, and so on.